Exercise 1: Compiling Go Without Changes

 make.bat

-1. πŸ”¨ Build the Go toolchain (compiler, linker, runtime, standard library)
+1. Build the Go toolchain (compiler, linker, runtime, standard library)

-2. ⏱️ Take approximately 2-10 minutes depending on your system
+2. The first build compiles everything from scratch, so it will take approximately 2-10 minutes depending on your system

 You might wonder about other scripts in the src/ directory: